manoellribeiro/quotes-app/README.md

   Quotes App - Android
 </h3>

-<p align="center">An Android application to start learning how to structure projects using MVVM.
+<p align="center">An Android application to start learning how to structure projects using MVVM and Kodein library to dependency injection.
 It was made by following Reso Coder Tutorial, I tried to improve the application challeging me to add new features to application.</p>

 ## 📱 Features